Zamiell/isaac-mod-config-menu/README.md

     -- a table of strings that's used as the information for the setting Info = { string },

-    -- the colour of the setting
+    -- the colour of the setting (values are floats between 0 and 1) Color = { r, g, b },
-    Color = string,
 }
 ```